 Jocelyn has been studying and working in the world of natural resource law, policy, and advocacy for about fifteen years.
 A lawyer and editor by training, she previously worked as an environmental and water law attorney in the Phoenix office of Squire Sanders, LLP, and on Arizona and Colorado River water policy issues as a member of Environmental Defense Fund’s Colorado River team.
 Before practicing law, she started and ran a freelance editing business.
 Over the last fifteen years she has also been working as a whitewater guide in the Grand Canyon, and currently guides part-time for Canyon Explorations.

 Jocelyn received her J.D. from the University of Texas School of Law (with high honors), studied natural resources policy and Colorado River law and development at Northern Arizona University, and earned a B.A. in English from Williams College (summa cum laude), where she also taught a university course in non-fiction writing.
-She is on the governing Council of the Environmental and Natural Resources Law Section of the Arizona State Bar and a past board member of Grand Canyon River Guides and the Verde River Institute.
-In 2012, she and her husband Sam worked with two friends to write and produce Postcards from the Parks, a short advocacy documentary about Arizona’s state parks.
-Jocelyn was also recently certified by the Nutritious Movement Center as a Restorative Exercise Specialist.
+She currently serves on the board of Grand Canyon Youth, and has previously served as a board member of Grand Canyon River Guides and the Verde River Institute as well as on the governing Council of the Environmental and Natural Resources Law Section of the Arizona State Bar.
+In 2012, Jocelyn and her husband Sam worked with two friends to write and produce Postcards from the Parks, a short advocacy documentary about Arizona’s state parks.

 Freshwater Policy Consulting, LLC has a close working relationship with the following independent firms and consultants and is able to build teams that include the right experts for the project at hand.
 Freshwater can also refer clients to these or other professionals and values working collaboratively with others who bring diverse expertise, experience, and resources to a project.